Chile: la campaña digital 2009-2010

 Post-doctoral Researcher

-Post-doctoral Researcher in Computational Social Science at the Institute of Security and Global Affairs (ISGA) at the Faculty of Governance and Global Affairs at Leiden University, Netherlands.
+Post-doctoral Researcher in Computational Social Science and a lecturer in Governance and Development at the Institute of Public Administration at the Faculty of Governance and Global Affairs at Leiden University, Netherlands.
+Lecturer at the School of Public Administration at Universidad Diego Portales and Research Associate in Training Data Lab, Chile.